What is your website's Visual Speed?

 - Don't be afraid to reduce the quality of images in photo editing software when you are exporting.
 In almost all cases going from 100 quality down to 60 in export settings renders very little tangible difference that your customers are likely to notice.
 Image file sizes can be significantly reduced by doing this.

-- Try not to include photographic content is vector graphics as it creates large SVG files.
+- Try not to include photographic content in vector graphics as it creates large SVG files.
 Keep the two separate and overlay them in code if you can.

 - Aim for file sizes in the region of 50KB-70KB for mobile and 100KB-150KB for desktop however this can really depend on the amount of space your image will be occupying on the page.